SuchiVats/Retail-Analytics-Visualization-In-Tableau/README.md

 # Retail Analytics Visualization using  #Tableau
-The Super Store dataset contains data on order details of customers for orders of a superstore ie; chain of multiregional stores under a brand globally.
-This is a detailed analysis on customer behavior analysis.
+Analyzing the data for understanding the trends and patterns associated with Profit and sales of a Superstore with the help of Data visualization tool - Tableau.

 Project Link : https://public.tableau.com/app/profile/suchi.sharma/vizzes